South Carolina v. Catawba Indian Tribe, Inc.: Background

 Between 1900 and 1942, the tribe lobbied the state to resolve the dispute.
 The tribe also lobbied the federal government; for example, in 1910 a federal Indian agent advised the tribe the federal government would not litigate the tribe's claim on their behalf.
-In 1943, the tribe, state, and Bureau of Indian Affairs (BIA) entered into a Memorandum of Understanding whereby the state purchased 3,434 acres for the tribe and conveyed the land to the Department of Interior in trust for the tribe; the agreement did not require the Catawba to renounce their claim against the state.
+In 1943, the tribe, state, and Bureau of Indian Affairs (BIA) entered into a Memorandum of Understanding whereby the state purchased 3434 acre for the tribe and conveyed the land to the Department of Interior in trust for the tribe; the agreement did not require the Catawba to renounce their claim against the state.
 Under the agreement, the tribe also adopted a BIA-approved constitution and received federal benefits.

 In 1959, pursuant to federal Indian termination policy, Congress authorized the division of the Catawba tribe's assets pursuant to the Catawba Division of Assets Act (the "termination act").
 The BIA reassured the tribe that termination would not jeopardize the tribe's claim against the state.
 The termination act provided that all state laws would apply to the tribe as if they were non-Indians.

 In 1975, the Catawbas incorporated under South Carolina law as a non-profit.
 By the time of the lawsuit, the town of Rock Hill, South Carolina had developed within the former 144,000-acre tract.